 Hydroquinone is 1,4-benzenediol.
 The drug is freely soluble in water and in alcohol.
 Chemically, hydroquinone is designated as p-dihydroxybenzene; the empirical formula is C6H6O2; the molecular weight is 110.11 g/mol.
-The chemical structure is the diagram to the right.
+The chemical structure is in the diagram to the right.

-Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3, 4-dihydroxyphenylalanine (dopa) and suppression of other melanocyte metabolic processes.
+Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3, 4-dihydroxyphenylalanine (DOPA) and suppression of other melanocyte metabolic processes.

 Exposure to sunlight or ultraviolet light will cause repigmentation of the bleached areas, which may be prevented by the use of sunblocking agents or sunscreen agents.

 For the gradual bleaching of hyperpigmented skin conditions such as chloasma, melasma, freckles, senile lentigines, and other unwanted areas of melanin hyperpigmentation.

 People with prior history of sensitivity or allergic reaction to this product or any of its ingredients should not use it.
 The safety of topical hydroquinone use during pregnancy or in children (12 years and under) has not been established.

 Dosage and Administration:

 A thin application should be applied once or twice daily or as directed by a physician.
 If no improvement is seen after three (3) months of treatment, use of this product should be discontinued.
 Sun exposure should be limited by using a sunscreen agent, a sunblocking agent, or protective clothing to cover bleached skin when using and after using this product in order to prevent darkening from reoccurring.